Malware Exploiting Spectre, Meltdown CPU Flaws Emerges - Slashdot

 That was from a 5 second google search.
 I have only tested the top one myself but I know it works.

 Thanks and sorry for having been so lazy myself.
 Anyway, I also looked at the first one and it seems to deliver (didn't run it, just read the docs and saw the video) pretty much the same than what I have seen in some other places: memory dumps (from in principle protected locations).
 This is kind of demonstrating what the bug is about, but not the real exploit I meant.
-What I meant with real exploit was an application which might actually be used to perform whatever potentially-dangerous action on my comput
+What I meant with real exploit was an application which might actually be used to perform whatever potentially-dangerous action on my computer.
+Having access to protected memory isn't ideal, true; but how could all that be easily use to accomplish whatever goal?
+How could you convert those memory locations into ways to trick whatever software to behave against my intent?
+Having just a memory dump isn't too useful by itself.

+Then, I took a look at the fourth one (with 482 stars!) which is a simple C file, with no instructions that, when executed, prints an a array of strings which might a song or something?!
+The readme says that it can read password from Chrome?! (by assuming that all the hidden fields are stored in the same way and in the same place in all the OSs, it might make sense but not in any other scenario.
+And why just Chrome?!).
+In any case, that code is just running the loop with the song, nothing else(!!).

+Then, I looked at the second one which is also a C file but much more complex than the aforementioned sample.
+This time I cannot know immediately what it does, so I run it and it printed out something about it working and what seems memory locations.
+Again, no instructions no explanation and, at first sight, no idea how this is supposed to be reading passwords from anywhere.
+I think that I have now more doubts than before your post (thanks again, anyway)!
+If reading passwords from a browser is so easy why aren't they including a clear code/application with clear instructions?
+Or even worse: why all of them are saying that everything works fine, that it is very scary when their codes don't seem to be doing anything?
+Perhaps I am a bit tired now and am I missing something or what?

 Re: (Score:2)